otahontas/aur-packages/README.md

 ![routahe](https://github.com/otahontas/aur-packages/workflows/routahe/badge.svg)

+## Autoupdating and testing

+`auto_updater.py` (currently handling only expo-cli updates) checks for new program versions.
+If there's  a newer version available, it writes new PKGBUILD file, builds new version inside Docker and finally pushes PKGBUILD to aur repo and this github repo.

+Script runs as cron job on my personal server.
+For building and testing PKGBUILD inside docker, I'm using [aur-pkgbuild-tester](https://github.com/Stunkymonkey/aur-pkgbuild-tester).

-## TODO / Notes
+## TODO

-Repo currently tests package building after they've been published to AUR.
-This of course should be other way around.
-Two thing should done:
-- add webhook checks for new releases for different packages
-- add action (triggered by webook) that gets new release, builds new pkgbuild, tests it and if everything goes well, pushes new version to aur
+- Move auto_updater to github actions, so everything is in the same place